-Note 13 - Commitments and Contingencies
+Note 12 - Commitments and Contingencies

 Legal.
-The Company is continually engaged in administrative proceedings, arbitrations, and litigation with owners, general contractors, suppliers, current and former employees, and other unrelated parties, all arising in the ordinary courses of business.
-In the opinion of the Company's management, the results of these actions will not have a material adverse effect on the financial position, results of operations, or cash flows of the Company.
+The Company is continually engaged in administrative proceedings, arbitrations, and litigation with owners, general contractors, suppliers and other unrelated parties, all arising in the ordinary courses of business.
+The ultimate resolution of these contingencies could, individually or in the aggregate, be material to the consolidated financial statements.
+In the opinion of the Company's management, the current belief is that the results of these actions will not have a material adverse effect on the financial position, results of operations, or cash flows of the Company.

-On November 13, 2019, claimant, Lanzo Trenchless Technologies, Inc. - North, filed a Demand for Arbitration in the state of Michigan against the Company's wholly owned subsidiary, Limbach Company LLC.
-The demand seeks damages in excess of \$0.4 million based upon the allegation that Limbach Company LLC breached a construction contract by improperly terminating Lanzo's subcontract, and for withholding payment from Lanzo based upon deficient performance.
-Limbach Company LLC has asserted a counterclaim seeking damages caused by Lanzo's deficient performance.
-A binding arbitration proceeding is scheduled for July of 2021.
+On November 13, 2019, claimant, Lanzo Trenchless Technologies, Inc. - North ("Lanzo"), filed a Demand for Arbitration in the state of Michigan against the Company's wholly-owned subsidiary, Limbach Company LLC.
+The demand sought damages in excess of \$0.4 million based upon the allegation that Limbach breached a construction contract by improperly terminating

+Lanzo's subcontract, and for withholding payment from Lanzo based upon deficient performance.
+The Company filed a counterclaim against Lanzo, seeking to recover damages for Lanzo's deficient work.
+In October of 2021, Lanzo and the Company negotiated a confidential settlement pursuant to which Lanzo paid the Company to resolve all claims, resulting in the matter being concluded.

 On January 23, 2020, plaintiff, Bernards Bros.
-Inc., filed a complaint in Superior Court of the State of California for the County of Los Angeles against Limbach Holdings, Inc. The complaint alleges that our Southern California operations refused to honor a proposal made to Bernards to act as a subcontractor on a construction project, and that, as a result of the wrongful failure to honor the proposal, Bernards suffered damages in excess of \$3.0 million, including alleged increased costs for hiring a different subcontractor to perform the work.
-The Company is vigorously defending the suit, which is current set for trial to take place in June or July of 2021.
+Inc. ("Bernards"), filed a complaint against the Company in Superior Court of the State of California for the County of Los Angeles.
+The complaint alleges that the Company's Southern California operations refused to honor a proposal made to Bernards to act as a subcontractor on a construction project, and that, as a result of the wrongful failure to honor the proposal, Bernards suffered damages in excess of \$3.0 million, including alleged increased costs for hiring a different subcontractor to perform the work.
+The Company is vigorously defending the suit.
+A non-binding mediation took place on August 19, 2021 that did not result in a settlement.
+Per the agreement of the Company and Bernards, in January 2022, the Court appointed a private referee to manage the case and adjudicate the dispute.
+A trial date before the private referee is pending scheduling.
+As of December 31, 2021, the Company believes that a loss is neither probable nor reasonably estimable for this matter, and, as such, has not recorded a loss contingency.

-On April 17, 2020, plaintiff, LA Excavating, Inc., filed a complaint against our wholly-owned subsidiary, Limbach Company LP, and several other parties, in Superior Court of the State of California, for the County of Los Angeles.
-The complaint seeks damages of approximately \$1.0 million for alleged failure to pay contract balances and extra work ordered by Limbach Company LP, as well as seeks to enforce payment obligations under payment and stop notice release bonds.
-The Limbach Company LP disputes the allegations and intends to vigorously defend the suit, which is currently set for trial in November of 2021.
+On April 17, 2020, plaintiff, LA Excavating, Inc., filed a complaint against the Company's wholly-owned subsidiary, Limbach Company LP, and several other parties, in Superior Court of the State of California, for the County of Los Angeles.
+The complaint seeks damages of approximately \$1.0 million for alleged failure to pay contract balances and extra work ordered by Limbach Company LP, as well as seeks to enforce payment obligations under a payment bond.
+The Company disputes the allegations and intends to vigorously defend the suit, which is currently set for mediation on May 11, 2022 and trial beginning on February 7, 2023.
+As of December 31, 2021, the Company believes that a loss is neither probable nor reasonably estimable for this matter, and, as such, has not recorded a loss contingency.